matescb/jidelnicek_2.0/Documentation/jidelnicek_Security Threat Model.md

-# Jídelníček Security Threat Model
+# Jídelníček Security Threat Model (MVP Edition)

 ## Executive Summary

-This document provides a security threat model for the Jídelníček meal planning application, designed for small-scale deployment on a single VPS serving approximately 100 users.
-The analysis focuses on practical security measures appropriate for a personal project with limited attack surface.
+This document provides a pragmatic security approach for the Jídelníček meal planning application MVP, targeting 100 users on a single VPS.
+We focus on essential security without over-engineering, acknowledging that perfect security isn't needed for the initial launch.

-**Key Findings:**
-- Small user base (100 users) significantly reduces threat profile
-- Single VPS deployment eliminates distributed system complexities
-- Primary concerns: Basic authentication security, SQL injection prevention, and HTTPS
-- Estimated implementation effort: 2-3 weeks for essential security measures
+**Security Philosophy:**
+- Implement basic security well rather than complex security poorly
+- Focus on OWASP Top 10 basics, not advanced threats
+- Build security that can grow with the application
+- Accept that some risks are not worth mitigating at this scale

+**MVP Security Priorities:**
+1. **Phase 1 (MVP)**: Password security, HTTPS, SQL injection prevention
+2. **Phase 2 (Post-launch)**: Optional 2FA, enhanced monitoring
+3. **Phase 3 (Growth)**: Advanced features as needed

+**Time Investment**: 3-5 days for essential security **Cost**: $0 (all open source tools)

 ## 1. Asset Identification